ni/nimi-python/docs/nidcpower/class.rst

             .. note:: One or more of the referenced methods are not in the Python API for this driver.

-            .. tip:: This method can be called for specific channels within your :py:class:`nidcpower.Session` object.
+            .. tip:: This method can be called on specific channels within your :py:class:`nidcpower.Session` instance.
                 Use Python index notation on the repeated capabilities container channels to specify a subset, and then call this method on the result.

                 Example: :py:meth:`my_session.channels[ ... ].abort`

-                To call the method for all channels, you can call it directly on the :py:class:`nidcpower.Session`.
+                To call the method on all channels, you can call it directly on the :py:class:`nidcpower.Session`.

                 Example: :py:meth:`my_session.abort`